natcap/invest.users-guide/source/coastal_protection.rst

    \end{matrix}\right.
    :label: WaveFetch

 where the non-dimensional wave height and period :math:`\widetilde{H}_\infty` and :math:`\widetilde{T}_\infty` are a function of the average wind speed values :math:`U` that was observed in in a particular sector: :math:`\widetilde{H}_\infty=0.24U^2/g`, and :math:`\widetilde{T}_\infty=7.69U^2/g`, and where the non-dimensional fetch and depth :math:`\widetilde{F}_\infty` and :math:`\widetilde{d}_\infty` are a function of the fetch distance in that sector :math:`F_k` and the average water depth in the region of interest :math:`d [m]`: :math:`\widetilde{F}_\infty=gF/U^2`, and :math:`\widetilde{T}_\infty = gd/U^2`.  :math:`g  [m/s^2]` is the acceleration of gravity.
 This expression of wave height and period does not differentiate between duration and fetch-limited conditions (USACE, 2002; Part II Chap 2).
-Hence, model results might under- or over-estimate wind-generated waves characteristics at a site.
+Hence, model results might under- or over-estimate wind-generated wave characteristics at a site.

 Once you are satisfied with your nearshore bathymetry and topography profile, you can run the wave Nearshore Waves and Erosion model.

 .. _cp-NEW:

-Wave Evolution Model
-^^^^^^^^^^^^^^^^^^^^
+Nearshore Waves and Erosion
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The amount of shoreline or bed erosion at the shoreline is a function of the total water level at your site and storm duration.
-The total water level at the shoreline is composed of the sum of tide, amount of sea-level rise, any water surface elevation anomaly (e.g., super-elevation during an El Niño), storm surge, and wave runup.
+The total water level at the shoreline is composed of the sum of storm surge, wave runup, tide, amount of sea-level rise, and any water surface elevation anomaly (e.g., super-elevation during an El Niño).
 To quantify the protective services provided by natural habitats, the CP model computes the amount of attenuation of waves and wave-induced mean water level (runup) at the shoreline caused by submerged vegetation and reefs.

+Wave Evolution Model
+""""""""""""""""""""

 Assuming that waves have a deep water height of :math:`H_o` and a period :math:`T`, it is possible to compute the evolution of wave height from offshore to the shoreline along the x-axis of the user defined cross-shore transect with the following wave energy equation:

 .. math:: \frac{1}{8}\rho g \frac{\partial C_g H^2}{\partial x}=-D
     :label: EvolEq

-where :math:`\rho` is the density of seawater, taken as :math:`1,024 kg/m^{3}`, :math:`g=9.81 m/s^2` is the gravitational acceleration, :math:`H` is the wave height representative of the random wave field, :math:`C_g` is the speed at which wave energy travels, and :math:` \textitD` is the dissipation of wave energy.
+where :math:`\rho` is the density of seawater, taken as :math:`1,024 kg/m^{3}`, :math:`g=9.81 m/s^2` is the gravitational acceleration, :math:`H` is the wave height representative of the random wave field, :math:`C_g` is the speed at which wave energy travels, and :math:` \textitD` represents the dissipation of wave energy.
 The role of dissipation is to decrease the amount of wave energy as it propagates through or over different media.
-It is the sum of dissipation caused by wave breaking :math: `\textit{D_{Break}}`, bottom friction :math: `\textit{D_{Bot}}`, and submerged vegetation :math: `\textit{D_{Veg}}`:
+It is the sum of the dissipation caused by wave breaking :math: `\textit{D_{Break}}`, bottom friction :math: `\textit{D_{Bot}}`, and submerged vegetation :math: `\textit{D_{Veg}}`:

-.. math:: D=D_{Break}+D_{Bot}+D_{Veg}
+.. math:: D=D_{Break}+D_{Veg}+D_{Bot}
    :label: TotalDiss

-Dissipation due breaking is modeled using the formulation and default parameters presented by Alsina and Baldock (2007):
+Dissipation due breaking is modeled using the formulation and default parameters presented by Alsina and Baldock (2007)xx, which performed well when compared to various field measurements, even without calibration (Apostos et al., 2008)xx:

 .. math:: D_{Break}=A\frac{H^3}{h}\left [ \left ( \left (\frac{H_b}{H}  \right )^3+\frac{3H_b}{2H} \right )) \exp \left ( -\left (\frac{H_b}{H}  \right )^2 \right )+\frac{3\sqrt\pi}{4}\left ( 1-erf\left ( \frac{H_b}{H} \right ) \right ) \right ]
    :label: BreakDiss

-where :math:`erf` is the Gauss error function, :math:`h` is the local water depth, :math:`A` is the sediment scale factor (see Section Xx), and :math:`H_b` is the maximum wave height prior to breaking:
+where :math:`erf` is the Gauss error function, :math:`h` is the local water depth, :math:`A` is the sediment scale factor (see Section :ref:`cp-PG`), and :math:`H_b` is the maximum wave height prior to breaking:

 .. math:: H_b=\frac{0.88}{k}tanh\left ( \gamma \frac{kh}{0.88} \right )
    :label: Hb

 where :math:`k` is the wavenumber, the ratio of length between two wave crests (called wavelength) :math:`L` to :math:`2\pi`, and :math:`\gamma` is a calibration parameter called the breaking index.
-In our model, we take the default :math:`\gamma` value proposed by Battjes and Stive (1985):
+In our model, we take the default :math:`\gamma` value proposed by Battjes and Stive (1985)xx:

 .. math:: \gamma=0.5+0.4 \tanh\left ( 33\frac{H_o}{L_o} \right )
    :label: gamma

 where :math:`H_o` and :math:`L_o` are the deepwater wave height and wavelength, respectively.

-Dissipation due to bottom friction is initiated when waves are in shallow enough water to “feel” the bottom, and is higher for coarser bed material than smoother ones.
-In our model, it is triggered when waves travel over sandy bottoms, but also coral reefs, which are rougher than sand beds.
-Following Thornton and Guza (1983), we modeled dissipation due to bottom friction by:

-.. math:: D_{Bot}=\rho C_f \frac{1}{16\sqrt\pi} \left[ \frac{\sigma H}{\sinh kh} \right]^3
-  :label: BottomDiss

-where :math:`C_f` is the bed friction coefficient, which is a function of the roughness (or dimensions) of the bed (the bed can be plain sand, or a coral reef, or a bed of oysters, etc.), and :math:`\sigma` is the wave frequency, the ratio of wave period :math:`T` to :math:`2 \pi`.
-In our model, we assumed the following default friction coefficients:

-- For bare beds, :math:`C_f=0.001`,
-- For live corals, :math:`Cf=0.2`,
-- For dead (smooth) corals, :`Cf=0.1`
+The other dissipation terms in Equation :ref:`TotalDiss` are expressed as a function of the characteristics of the natural habitats that are present in your region of interest.
+In the model, we trigger them as the habitats that you have specified appear along your transect as the offshore wave progresses toward the shoreline.
+We ignore any non-linear processes that might occur as waves move from one medium or habitat to another.

-Finally, dissipation due to the presence of vegetation is expressed by (Mendez and Losada, 2004):
+Dissipation due to the presence of vegetation is expressed by (Mendez and Losada, 2004)xx:

 .. math:: D_{Veg}=\frac{1}{2\sqrt\pi} \rho N d C_d \left(\frac{kg}{2 \sigma} \right ) ^3 \frac{\sinh ^3 k \alpha h +3 \sinh k \alpha h}{3k \cosh ^3 kh} H^3
    :label: VegDiss

 where :math:`N` is the density of vegetation stems per unit area, :math:`d` is the frontal width or diameter of vegetation stems, and :math:`\alpha` represents the fraction of the water depth :math:`h` occupied by vegetation elements of average stem height :math:`h_c`: :math: `\alpha=h_c\h`.
 In the case of submerged vegetation, :math:`\alpha<1`, and in the case of emergent vegetation (:math:`h_c>h`), :math:`\alpha=1`.

 Finally, :math:`C_d` is a taxa-specific (e.g., eelgrass, marsh, mangroves) drag coefficient.
-In our model, we assumed default values of drag coefficient based on observations:
+In our model, we assumed default values of drag coefficient based on observations (see e.g., Kobayashi, 1983; Bradley and Houser, 2009; mangrove )xx:

 - For seagrass beds and marshes, :math:`C_d=0.01`
 - For trees, including mangroves, :math:`C_d=1`

 For trees, and mangroves in particular, we assumed that roots, trunk and canopy contribute independently to the total dissipation caused by vegetation, and :math:`D_{Veg}` becomes: :math:`D_{Veg}=D_{Roots}+D_{Trunk}+D_{Canopy}`.
 More information on how we treat mangroves is presented in Appendix XX.

+In addition to dissipation caused by vegetative elements, waves can also lose energy because they propagate over a rough bottom such as a coral reef top.
+Dissipation due to bottom friction is generally initiated when waves are in shallow enough water to “feel” the bottom, and is higher for coarser bed material than smoother ones.
+In our model, it is triggered when waves travel over sandy bottoms, but also coral reefs, which are rougher than sand beds.
+Following Thornton and Guza (1983)xx, we modeled dissipation due to bottom friction by:

+.. math:: D_{Bot}=\rho C_f \frac{1}{16\sqrt\pi} \left[ \frac{\sigma H}{\sinh kh} \right]^3
+  :label: BottomDiss

+where :math:`C_f` is the bed friction coefficient, which is a function of the roughness (or dimensions) of the bed, and :math:`\sigma` is the wave frequency, the ratio of wave period :math:`T` to :math:`2 \pi`.
+In our model, we assumed the following default friction coefficients:

+- For live corals, :math:`Cf=0.2`,
+- For dead (smooth) corals that are still structurally stable :`Cf=0.1`
+- For corals that are broken to pieces and sandy bed: :math:`C_f=0.001`,

 The wave-evolution equation (Equation :ref:`EvolEq`) is valid when the bottom slope is not too steep.
-When waves encounter steep barriers such as coral and oyster reefs, we do not estimate directly the profile of wave height during breaking, but we estimate the broken wave height following two different methods.
-For coral reefs with a steep face, or when we do not have a precise measured profile, we estimate the broken wave height on the reef top :math:`H_r` assuming that wave height is controlled by water depth :math:`h_{top}` (Gourlay, 1996a, b) : :math:`H_r=0.46h_{top}`, where :math:`h_{top}=h_r+\overline{\eta}_r+h_+` is the total water depth on top of the reef.
+When waves encounter a steep barrier such as a coral reef, we do not compute the amount of breaking dissipation and the profile of wave height during breaking.
+However, we estimate the value of the broken wave height at the edge of the reef top :math:`H_r` assuming that wave height is controlled by water depth :math:`h_{top}` (Gourlay, 1996a, b) : :math:`H_r=0.46h_{top}`, where :math:`h_{top}=h_r+\overline{\eta}_r+h_+` is the total water depth on top of the reef.

-The total water depth is the sum of the depth on the reef top referenced to Mean Sea Level :math:`h_r`, the wave setup on the reef caused by breaking waves :math:` \overline{\eta}_r`, and any additional super-elevation of the water level, which can be caused by tides, pressure anomalies, etc.  The wave setup on the reef top is caused by the release of wave energy during breaking, and it is computed using the empirical equation proposed by Goulay (1996a,b; 1997):
+The total water depth is the sum of the depth on the reef top referenced to Mean Sea Level :math:`h_r`, the wave setup on the reef caused by breaking waves :math:` \overline{\eta}_r`, and any additional super-elevation of the water level :math:` \overline{\eta}_+`, which can be caused by tides, pressure anomalies, etc.  The wave setup on the reef top is caused by the release of wave energy during breaking, and it is computed using the empirical equation proposed by Goulay (1996a,b; 1997)xx:

 .. math:: \overline{\eta}_r=\frac{3}{64\pi}K_p \frac{\sqrt g H_i^2T}{\left(\overline{\eta}_r+h_r \right )^{3/2}}
    :label: EtaCorals

 where :math:`H_i` is the incident wave height, or the wave height at the offshore edge of the coral reef.
 The coefficient :math:`K_p` is the reef profile shape factor, and is a function of the reef face slope :math:`\alpha_f` or the reef rim slope :math:`\alpha_r`, depending on whether waves break on the reef face or rim.
-Once the broken wave height is established following the equation presented above, we determine the profile of wave height over the reef top following Equation :ref:`EvolEq`, with :math:`D_{Break}=D_{Veg}=0`, and :math: D_{Bot}` is computed with a friction coefficient representing live or dead coral.
+Once the broken wave height is established following the equation presented above, we determine the profile of wave height over the reef top following Equation :ref:`EvolEq`, with :math: D_{Bot}` as defined in Equation :ref:`BottomDiss`.

-In the case of oyster reefs, we estimate the wave height :math:`H_t` shoreward of the reef with the following equations based on the incident wave height :math:`H_i`:
+Similarly to coral reefs, when waves encounter a steep barrier such as an oyster reef, we do not compute the amount of breaking dissipation and the profile of wave height during breaking.
+We estimate the wave height :math:`H_t` immediately shoreward of the reef with the following equations based on the incident wave height :math:`H_i` immediately offshore of the reef:

 .. math::H_t=K_tH_i
    :label: HtOyster

 where :math:`K_t` is a transmission coefficient.
-In the case of trapezoidal-shaped reefs, the transmission coefficient is computed with an empirical formula developed for low-crested breakwaters (van der Meer et al., 2005):
+In the case of trapezoidal-shaped reefs, the transmission coefficient is computed with an empirical formula developed for low-crested breakwaters (van der Meer et al., 2005)xx:

 .. math:: K_t=\begin{cases}
           -0.4\frac{R_c}{H_i}+0.64\left(\frac{B}{H_i} \right )^{-0.31} \left(1-e^{-0.5\xi} \right) & \text{ if } B/H_i<8 \\